jewelsofthought/neshama/site/posts/story/journey_to_infinity.md

 </div>

-## What is infinity - Exercise

-- Let us make an infinite line.
-- But first we need to have a starting point.
-- Start at a pt. (axiom of choice)
-- Instead of a goal,
-- Instead of a imagining something else (GRAVITY), some other place.
-- Remember the starting point, ø, zero, the origin.
-- Stay at that point
-- hold it
-- begin to imagine this point moving – while "holding" on to the starting point

 ---

+## Infinity & Zero

+### What is infinity - Exercise

+In order for us to envisage infinity, let us imagine an infinite line.
+A line that has no beginning and no end.
+That, in itself, might be a stretch of the imagination, but could we try and experience this infinite line?

+Let us try.
+But first we need a starting point.
+As the line is infinite, we can choose any point[^6] from it.
+We can call it the "point of origin".

+Instead of a goal, instead of imagining something else, or some other place, remember this point of origin, 0, zero.[^7]

+Remain at that beginning point a moment.
+Settle there, become familiar with it.
+Make sure you kNow where it is.
+Make sure it is secure and will remain fixed.
+When you have succeeded in doing that, now being to move from that point, slowly, along this line.
+Continue moving, keeping on the track, while remaining tethered to the place of origin, the beginning.

+After a time of travelling along this line, you may notice that your movement has become faster as you cover more distance.
+At a certain moment, you will feel this line that stretches  between you and your starting point begin to tighten, like an rubber band that is being stretched tight.

+You are close to your end point.
+A word of caution, do not cross over that boundary, for once the chord is broken, you may not be able to return.[^8]

+But beyond that point (or line) that demarcates your limit, is where infinity &mdash; in our experience &mdash; begins.
+This is what it means for a line to be infinite.
+It is a line that we cannot even imagine, though we can describe it as being endless &mdash; a state contradicting everything in our experience; or as having no beginning and no end, but we cannot envisage that.[^9]

+Spend as much time at your limit as you wish, but do not be careless.
+When you are done, please return...

+---

+## Consciousness

-## I. Axiom of Existence
+### I Axiom of Existence

 The first premise is that there is something that exists&mdash;call it **consciousness**.

 >Every form must be aware of itself to be able to maintain said form.

 From that we derive that there has to be a **differentiation** of some sort, an otherness.
 For anything to exist, for anything to be recognizable, to have an identity, it needs to be, in some way, different from its surroundings.
-Which presupposes some sort of recognisable order.
+Which presupposes some sort of recognisable difference.
 A this and a that.

-This brings up the question of the state that could exist as a "precursor" to this state - one of absolute Unity, perfection and balance.
+There is only one state that could exist as a "precursor" to this process of differentiation, and that is one of absolute Unity, Perfection and Balance.
 Where everything is One and the same, no other.
-And that is the only state that this realm of differentiation could have arisen from.
-So, even if this realm of measurement is infinite, it is still only a part of the Realm of Perfection, and could potentially be a subset thereof.
+That is the only state that this realm of differentiation could have arisen from.
+So, even if this realm of measurement is infinite, it is still only a part of the Realm of Perfection, and a subset thereof.

+However, perhaps this subset is in fact an integral part of the Perfection.
+For sublime perfection would contain both that which is perfection and that which is not.
+And if the imperfection is only a subset of the Perfection, perhaps the Perfection is still perfect in its totality.
+In addition, perhaps this so-called imperfection is only a perception of the imperfect's view of the Perfect.

 Could not the Realm of Perfection be a subset of the Realm of Chaos?

 The answer is no, because the Realm of Perfection has no differentiations.
 All is One, all is in balance.

-And so is the Chaos.
+This segway into the what is chaos and what is order.
+The finite view of perfection is to maintain stasis, even if dynamic within the vicitudes of its existence.
+Whereas the infinite has no need to maintain anything, and thus, in the finite, represents chaos, and annihilation of the order in which it maintains itself.
+Whereas to the infinite, order is the expression of the infinite constraining and restricting itself to a very limited piece of itself.

 ### Point

 > It takes an infinite amount of nothing to create something.
 So we are a finite collection of infinities.

 Each "point" requires an infinite amount of energy to manifest.
-Thus each point contains an infinite amount of the no-thing-ness of whatever is NOT.
+Thus each point is defined by an infinite amount of the no-thing-ness, of whatever is NOT (a point).

 In the beginning there was nothing, and nothing "moved".
-It is the infinite penetrating the finite.
-It is as if a quality, a certain something was held back, was removed.
+It is the infinite process of the infinite constraining itself.
+It is as if a quality, a certain aspect of infinity was held back, was removed.[^10]

-This collection of infinities, we call **אצילות**, _Atzilut_, the highest level, for beyond this, there is nothing.
+This collection of infinities, we call _Atzilut_, the highest level, for beyond this, there is nothing.

+### Self

-### Awareness of Self
+#### Awareness of Self

 Now, in this realm of events,

 > there exists at least one element that is aware of its own existence

-The only way to know of this awareness is to be able to share it though finding ways to express and communicate this awareness.
+The only way to know this awareness is to communicate it.
+Once this communication protocol has been agreed upon, one can test the veracity of one's experience.
+Naturally, one would be drawn to those with similar views, and thus we form a kind of consensual reality that is always an approximation of reality.
 The \(r\)evolutionary step here is not to increase communication amongst our species, but to increase our capacity for "inter-species" communication.
 Not just between the different cultures and languages of our world, something we have not succeeded in too well &ndash; but between us and the animals, between humans and the fauna and flora of our world.
-Then, perhaps we will be able to begin to communicate with other worldly beings.{.note}
+Then, perhaps we will be able to begin to communicate with otherworldly beings.

 ### Communication of self